Agile Leadership for Development Teams

 Continuous Feedback

-Agile leaders set aside time for learning and give learning resources to members to develop training and exploration in new technologies and projects.
-They also develop organizational learning by creating spaces for promoting knowledge sharing through activities and events.
+Furthermore, agile leaders dedicate time and resources for individual and team learning, supporting exploration of new technologies and methodologies.
+They foster organizational learning by creating platforms for knowledge sharing through various activities and events.

 Agile Culture